 - Cash flow strategies balancing current lifestyle needs with long-term savings goals

 Personal circumstances, market conditions, and tax laws all change over time.
-As a result, your comprehensive financial plan cannot remain fixed.
-We review and adjust based on:
+For that reason, your comprehensive financial plan should remain adaptable.
+We revisit and refine the strategy in response to:

 - Significant purchases